nekosecurity/parserandreplayer/README.md

 [Rust Nessus-rs](https://github.com/kpcyrd/nessus-rs)
 [Pwntools](https://github.com/Gallopsled/pwntools) for `log.py` file

+# Issues
+It is possible that it will be necessary to recompile the library in rust

 # TODO
 - [ ] Redesign plugins system
 - [ ] Add report fonctionnality